You had a roof over your head. Food on the table. Clothes in your closet.

 This class is for you if:

-• You feel emotionally shut off and the idea of vulnerability feels threatening to you, but you have a very rich inner world and crave deep and meaningful connection.
+• You feel emotionally shut off.
+The idea of vulnerability feels threatening to you, but you have a very rich inner world and crave deep and meaningful relationships and connection.

 During our time together, you’ll learn: